-Chassis ID: This parameter lists the MAC Address of the switch.
-You cannot change this parameter
+Chassis ID: This parameter lists the MAC address of the switch.
+You cannot change this parameter.

-System Name: This parameter lists the System Name of the switch.
+System Name: This parameter lists the system name of the switch.
 You can assign the system name.
-For more information, see "System Management Information" on page 30.
+For more information, refer to "System Management Information" on page 30.

 System Description: This parameter lists the product name of the switch.
-You cannot change this parameter
+You cannot change this parameter.